uo-datasci-specialization/c2-dataviz-2021/content/post/lab-3/index.markdown

 highlight the west coast (Washington, Oregon, and California) with a different color used for each west coast state.
   + **Hint 2**: I'm not asking for a specific kind of plot, just one that does the preceding.
 But if you're trying to visualize change over time, a bar chart is likely not going to be the best choice.
   + **Hint 2**: To get each state to be a different color you should either map state to color (for your layer that adds the west coast colors) or use the [gghighlight](https://yutannihilation.github.io/gghighlight/index.html) package.
-2. Reproduce the plot according three different kinds of color blindness, as well as a desaturated version.
+2. Reproduce the plot according to three different kinds of color blindness, as well as a desaturated version.
 3. Reproduce the plot using a color blind safe palette.
 4. Download the file [here](https://github.com/cphalpert/census-regions/raw/master/us%20census%20bureau%20regions%20and%20divisions.csv) denoting the region and division of each state.